 Embedded Designated Feature Description Recommendations for Use Print on request The student uses paper copies of individual test items.
-This feature is contingent on state policy or practice.
-Students may not be able to interact with items online (due to visual impairments, lack of familiarity with the computer-based format, or other cultural reasons), and as a result may need a paper copy of test items.
+Please note: This feature is contingent on state policy or practice.
+Students may not be able to interact with items online (due to visual impairments, lack of familiarity with the computer-based format, or other cultural reasons) and as a result may need a paper copy of test items.
 The use of this accommodation may result in the student needing additional time to complete the assessment.
 A very small percentage of students should need this designated feature.
 Educators should follow security procedures when administering this feature.
-Turn off universal features This feature allows disabling any universal feature that might interfere with student performance, or be distracting to the student.
-Students who are easily distracted (whether or not designated as having attention difficulties or disabilities) may be overwhelmed by some of the universal features.
-Having evidence of which specific features may be distracting is important for determining which features to turn off.
 Zoom (test-level) The test platform is pre-set to be enlarged for the student before the test begins.
 Students with visual impairments may need to increase the size of text and other item features beyond the 4X zoom universal feature provided by the test platform.
 A larger computer screen may be needed for this feature to function effectively.